-Children must have completed kindergarten (rising first grade) and can be up to age 12 to be accepted into the YMCA of Greensboro's summer day camp program.
+Children must have completed kindergarten (rising first grade) and can be up to age 12 to be accepted into the YMCA of Greensboro's summer day camp program or have turned 5 years old by August 31, 2022.
 Youth must be enrolled prior to the start of the program.
 Families can visit the program and meet with available staff prior to registration.
 Please reach out to your branch Youth Development Director to schedule tours.